matheyal/predictice-test/README.md

 Don't worry I've got you covered!

-Once you have a local instance of elasticsearch running, simply run this from the root of the repo:
+Once you have a local instance of elasticsearch running and you have started the backend app, run this from the root of the repo:
 ```shell script
 ./load-albums.py
 ```

+> The data comes from this project: https://www.upf.edu/web/mtg/mard